jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (4) The obligation in subsection (3) does not apply until the completion of the exercise of any powers that may be exercised under this Act in respect of the arrested person or any vehicle driven by that person.
 (5) The powers conferred by this section are in addition to any other powers of arrest under this Act.

-### 121 Enforcement officer may immobilise vehicle, etc, if driver incapable of proper control of vehicle
+### 121 Enforcement officer may immobilise vehicle, etc, in specified circumstances
 (1) An enforcement officer may exercise all or any of the powers conferred by subsection (2) if he or she believes on reasonable grounds that—
   (a) either—
     (i) a person who is for the time being in charge of a motor vehicle, because of his or her physical or mental condition (however arising),—